 (5) Type and content of records or documents that must be maintained to collect and retain information for the planning and caring for children;

-(6) Procedures and practices regarding basic child care and placing services to ensure protection to the child regarding the manner and appropriateness of placement;
+(6) Procedures and practices regarding placing services to ensure protection to the child regarding the manner and appropriateness of placement;

 (7) Service to families of children in care;

-(9) Investigation of previous employment, criminal record check and department records check; and
+(9) Investigation of previous employment, criminal record check and department records check.

 (f) The administrator may: